-Jeff is also available to anyone for one-on-one meetings on most Tuesdays or Sundays.
+Allison is also available to anyone for one-on-one meetings on most Tuesdays or Sundays.
 These meetings take place in a private room next to the meditation hall during meditation periods, are typically between 5 and 20 minutes long.
 Student and teacher meet to discuss any aspect of spiritual life.
-Jeff is an accessible teacher and there is no prerequisite study or experience requirement to meet with him.
+Allison is an accessible teacher and there is no prerequisite study or experience requirement to meet with him.

 All you need is a question.
 Asking for guidance in your zazen is a good place to begin.
 You may have questions about morality and Buddhist ethics, spiritual materials you are reading, or the meaning of the liturgy we chant.
 Just as with zazen, students begin to gradually understand how to work together with a teacher, naturally, over time.
 If you think you'd like to meet with him, speak with someone in the community with experience, and they'll explain how to sign up and how the meeting works.
 He's also usually available to say hello right after Sunday service.

 An essential Zen practice is to gather together for intense silent retreats, called sesshins, where we follow a schedule of zazen from early in the morning until well after sunset.
 These retreats put you at the heart of spiritual practice.

 There is a range of sesshins each year, including some more gentle short retreats geared for beginners, to one of seven days.
 Most retreats have flexibility to accommodate the demands of careers and families.
 As soon as you feel ready, we encourage you to attend a sesshin.